 Paid Snow Day Policy

 In light of the number of school closure days last year, Admin staff had to come in to work.
-In anticipation of another heavy winter, Bao Vanginstead of having staff use PTO.
+In anticipation of another heavy winter, Bao Vang is requesting the Board to approve the first 3 school closure days as paid days for all instead of having staff use PTO.

 Chonburi Lee motion to approve the first 3 school closure days as paid days.
-Kinley Lee seconded the motion.
+Kinley Vang seconded the motion.

 All voted in favor.
 Motion Passes.